FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Extensions

 \subsection{Profile P2: Fully Distributed Signing}

-For deployments where TEE trust is unacceptable, we provide a fully distributed protocol using secure multi-party computation.
-The core challenge is evaluating the r0-check predicate without reconstructing $c\mathbf{s}_2$ at any single point---since virtually all ML-DSA challenges $c$ are invertible in $\Rq$, leaking $c\mathbf{s}_2$ would compromise the secret key.
+\ifccs Profile P2 eliminates TEE trust via SPDZ-based MPC~\cite{DPSZ12} with edaBits~\cite{EKMOZ20} for the r0-check predicate, avoiding reconstruction of $c\mathbf{s}_2$ at any party. \else For deployments where TEE trust is unacceptable, we provide a fully distributed protocol using secure multi-party computation.
+The core challenge is evaluating the r0-check predicate without reconstructing $c\mathbf{s}_2$ at any single point---since virtually all ML-DSA challenges $c$ are invertible in $\Rq$ (the non-invertible fraction is $< 2^{-15}$; see Remark~\ref{lem:challenge-invertible}), leaking $c\mathbf{s}_2$ would compromise the secret key. \fi